yourlocaltechboi/jbguide/README.md

 Semi-tethered|Semi-untethered
 Supports the iPhone 5s (A5 chip) up to the iPhone X (A11 chip)|Supports the iPhone 5 (A5 chip) up to the latest generation of iPhones (at the time of writing, this is the iPhone 11 series, A13 chip)
 Supports iOS/iPadOS versions 12.3 and up|Supports iOS/iPadOS versions 11.0-13.3 (excluding 12.3-12.3.2 and 12.4.2-12.4.5)
-Actively Developed|Actively Developed
+Supports macOS and Linux|Requires AltStore, Which supports Windows 10 and macOS 10.14.4+ Actively Developed|Actively Developed

 Decided which tool you want to use?
 Great.

 ## Section IV: Downloading your jailbreak tool.

+Before you get started, you will need the following:

+* A computer with the required OS installed (see above), and an account with administrator privileges
+* Your iOS/iPadOS device (for best results, have the battery above 50%)
+* A charging cable that supports data transfer
+* A network connection

+For checkra1n users, go to https://checkra.in, and download the latest version of checkra1n

+**_Note: Linux users, skip this part.
+I will explain how to run checkra1n on Ubuntu based distros in the next section_**

+For unc0ver users:
+1. If you dont have it installed already, install iTunes from https://www.apple.com/itunes

+**_Note: Windows users: make sure you download the Win32 version, not the Microsoft Store version_**

+**_Note: macOS Catalina users: iTunes was removed from macOS Catalina.
+Just skip this step._**

+2. Go to https://altstore.io to download and install AltServer on your machine.
+3. Go to https://unc0ver.dev and download the latest version of unc0ver.
+For easy access, save it to your Downloads folder.

+## Section V: Installing your jailbreak tool

+Congrats if you've made it this far!
+Now things are gonna get real, so make sure to pay attention, and read all of the side notes!

+### Section V-a: Installing checkra1n

+For simplicity, I will split this up into macOS and Linux parts.
+If you are using unc0ver, feel free to skip this part!

+#### Section V-a1: Installing checkra1n on macOS

+On macOS, all you have to do is open the DMG file you got from the checkra1n website, and drag it into your Applications folder.
+Easy!

+#### Section V-a2: Installing checkra1n on Linux

+Linux users, due to the vastness of possibilities for the linux community, I cannot cover all of you in this document.
+I will only be writing out the steps for Debian based distros.

+On Ubuntu, open the terminal.

+First, run `sudo apt get update && sudo apt-get upgrade` to make sure tat your packages are up to date.

+Next, run `echo "deb https://assets.checkra.in/debian/" | sudo tee -a` to add the checkra1n APT repo

+Then, add the public key: `sudo apt-key adv --fetch-keys https://assets.checkra.in/debian/ar`

+Then, run `sudo apt-get update` to refresh your package lists

+and Finally, run `sudo apt-get install checkra1n` to install the checkra1n application.